 New York between 01:00 pm – 10:00 pm GMT; at 10:00 pm GMT Sydney comes online; Tokyo opens at 00:00 am and closes at 9:00 am GMT; and then London opens at 8:00 am and closes at 05:00 pm GMT.

-The Forex market has the potential to make an investor a lot of money (remember that you can also lose money easily).
+The Forex market has the potential to bring an investor a potential return on their investment (remember that also the opposite can easily happen).
 It also has room for beginners to learn how to trade with a small investment.
 All markets have risk even the Forex market.
 The beauty about Forex is that you can trade Forex 24 hours a day and have the flexibility to move currency more often.
 It is important to understand trading in Forex and be able to come up with strategies that can help you trade more efficiently.
-Whether you trade on the market yourself or go through an online broker, it is possible to become successful in making money.
+Whether you trade on the market yourself or go through an online broker, it is possible to become successful in making profits.

 It's not really possible for anyone to trade 24 hours a day – you'll get tired and start making bad trades.
 Even though the market is open 24 hours a day, it doesn't mean that you actually should trade every single hour of it.
 In fact, about half of the day doesn't experience big market moves.
 It of course depends on the currency pair, yet in general, the most active trading times start when the London trading session opens, and the best trading period occurs when the New York and London sessions cross.